-6.2 Principle 1: Every adult has the right to make their own decisions if they have capacity to do so.

-The law says that all persons over the age of 16 years must be assumed to have capacity unless it is established that they lack capacity.
+- 6.1 Principle 1: Every adult has the right to make their own decisions if they have capacity to do so. - 6.1.1 The Act states that all persons over the age of 16 years must be assumed to have capacity unless it is established that they lack capacity for a specific decision at a specific time.
 There is therefore no requirement to routinely assess capacity where it is not in doubt.